UVA-BezzoRobotics-AMRLab/MatlabLidarSim/README.md

-# LiDAR simulation in 2D and 3D in Matlab
+# 2D and 3D depth sensor simulation in Matlab

 This is a repository for simulating depth sensor measurements without the use of Matlab toolboxes